 Make sure the container should have 2 to 3 drain holes.
 And wash the container with warm water and soap before planting.
 And fill the bottom layer of the container with a thin layer of gravel.

 Soil for Growing Spinach In Containers:

 This leafy vegetable requires a good quality potting soil rich in organic matter for growing in containers.
 The soil should be crumbly and loamy.
 Avoid soil that clogs the draining and keeps waterlogged.
-The spinach plants need a well-drained for the optimum growth in containers.
+The spinach plants need well-drained for optimum growth in containers.
 The pH level of the soil should be neutral.